krafton-ai/Rare-to-Frequent/README.md

 ## 🖼Examples
 - While SOTA pre-trained T2I models (e.g., SD3 and FLUX) and an LLM-grounded T2I approach (e.g., RPG) struggle to generate images from prompts with **rare compositions of concepts** (= *attribute* + *object* ), R2F exhibits superior generation results
-- This may provide a better image generation experience for user creators (e.g., designing a new character with unprecendented attributes)
+- This may provide a better image generation experience for user creators (e.g., designing a new character with unprecedented attributes)

 <table class="center">
   <tr>